soda-inria/hazardous/doc/index.rst

    .. image:: competing_risk_diagram.svg

-The estimators of this library build on top of `scikit-learn
-<https://scikit-learn.org>`_ components and extend the scikit-learn API to
-offer dedicated prediction methods for survival and competing risks analysis.

-They should be interoperable with scikit-learn tools such as pipelines, column transformers, cross-validation, hyper-parameter seach tools, etc.
+The model is **a gradient-boosting variant**, that offers prediction for survival and competing risks settings, fully compatible with `scikit-learn <https://scikit-learn.org>`_.
+It can be used with scikit-learn tools such as pipelines, column transformers, cross-validation, hyper-parameter seach tools, etc.

 ..
 This package will also offer neural network based estimators by leveraging `PyTorch <https://pytorch.org>`_ and `skorch